stephen-ics/stephen-ics/README.md

 </p>

 ## 😊 About Me!
-Hey, I'm Stephen 👋, I'm an incoming Systems Design Engineering student at the University of Waterloo and an aspiring full-stack developer.
+Hey, I'm Stephen 👋, I'm an ex uWaterloo student and a full-stack developer.
 I enjoy binging hackathons and connecting with likeminded individuals who are passionate about programming!

 ## 🌱 I'm currently working on
-I'm currently obsessed with back-end architecture, specifically how to design scalable, data-heavy systems by annotating the book Designing Data Intensive Applications.
+I'm currently interested in distributed backend systems, specifically how to design high available and fault tolerant systems.
 I am also a serial hackathoner, check out my [Devpost!](https://devpost.com/StephenNi).
 Additionally, I'm also organizing hackathons such as [TurtleHacks!](https://turtlehacks.devpost.com/)!

 ## Tech Stack
 <!-- Languages / Systems -->